 The Code of Practice, set for implementation in January 2021, has increased a raft of participant standards.
-It is noted that from the draft version to the final, prime changes have occurred in the area of increasing individual kennel sizes to 3.5m2, requirement of two barriers; which has not been thought out appropriately in terms of its implementation.
+Dubbo GRC includes as Appendix C a copy of its submission to GWIC public consultation process on the Code of Practice.
+It is noted that from the draft version to the final, prime changes have occurred in the area of increasing individual kennel sizes to $3.5m^2$, requirement of two barriers; which has not been thought out appropriately in terms of its implementation.

 While the Code sets out ten years, for participants intending on staying within the industry to upgrade facilities to meet the Code's minimum kennel size, the cost to meet this will be significant.
-There is no evidence to support the increased animal welfare outcomes of greyhounds be housed in kennels of $3.5m^2$ rather than current regulation of $3m^2$.
+Consistent with Dubbo's submission on the Code of Practice, there is no evidence to support the increased animal welfare outcomes of greyhounds be housed in kennels of $3.5m^2$ rather than current regulation of $3m^2$.
 This increased cost burden to make the required changes only placed further pressure on industry participants to: